 Lunch and the Vendor Fair

-In addition to a healthy meal, we have coordinated a group of local vendors to meet and greet with you in the OST Lawn in front of Redwood Hall (north of the USU).
+In addition to a healthy meal, we have coordinated a group of local vendors to meet and greet with you on the OST Lawn (North of the USU).
 These exhibitors will provide information beneficial to your student clubs and organizations.

 What if our club or organization doesn't attend?